jiyu3/DR/README.md

 ### Term

-Licensers can designated the term of validity.
+Licensors can designated the term of validity.
 The term is written as the datetime format "yyyy-mm-dd hh-mm-ss".
 If the term is not designated, __it's regarded as indefinite term__ .

 #### Example